lthms/soap.coffee-lthms/site/posts/LtacPatternMatching.md

 Ltac, we have shown how tactics allow for constructing Coq terms incrementally.
 Ltac programs (“proof scripts”) generate terms, and the shape of said terms can be very different regarding the initial context.
-For instance, `induction x`{.coq} will refine the current goal using an inductive principle dedicated to the type of `x`{.coq}.
+For instance, `induction x`{.coq} will refine the current goal by using an inductive principle dedicated to the type of `x`{.coq}.

 This is possible because Ltac allows for pattern matching on types and